curiouskaran/reddit_clone_assignement/readme.md

 node and npm.
 ############# How to run ###############
 step1:- git clone https://github.com/curiouskaran/reddit_clone_assignement.git
+step2:- cd .\reddit_clone_assignement\
-step2:- npm install
+step3:- npm install
-step3:- npm run dev
+step4:- npm run dev
-step4:- go to chrome and open http://localhost:3000
+step5:- go to chrome and open http://localhost:3000

 ############# How to test ##############
 -->On the landing page, when you click on Title or subreddit name it will navigate to the subreddit.